semillie/future-vehicle-analysis/vehicle_05_featured/README.md

 -----
 **Conclusion**

-After adding the additional data and filtering out for the preferenced add-on features, 26 vehicles remained Of those 26 results, the year with the most vehicle options was a tie between 2022 and 2023 with nine options each.
+After adding the additional data and filtering out for the preferred add-on features, 26 vehicles remained Of those 26 results, the year with the most vehicle options were a tie between 2022 and 2023 with nine options each.
 2024 wasn't far behind with eight options.
-The make (manufacturers/car brands) with the most options over the three years was Ford
+The make (manufacturers/car brands) with the most options over the three years was Ford.